-- 2. In the Route Name field, type a name for this static route (for identification purposes only.) - 3.
+- 3. In the Route Name field, type a name for this static route (for identification purposes only.) - 4.
 Select the Private check box if you want to limit access to the LAN only.
-If Private is selected, the static route is not reported in RIP. - 4.
-Select the Active check box to make this route effective. - Type the IP address of the final destination. - 6.
+If Private is selected, the static route is not reported in RIP. - 5.
+Select the Active check box to make this route effective. - 6.
+Type the destination IP address of the final destination. - 7.
 Type the IP subnet mask for this destination.
-If the destination is a single host, type 255.255.255.255. - Type the gateway IP address, which has to be a router on the same LAN segment as the N600 Wireless Dual Band Router. - 8.
-Type a number between 1 and 15 as the metric value. - This value represents the number of routers between your network and the destination.
-Usually, a setting of 2 or 3 works, but if this is a direct connection, set it to 1. - Click Apply to add the static route.
+If the destination is a single host, type 255.255.255.255. - 8.
+Type the gateway IP address, which has to be a router on the same LAN segment as the N150 2-Port Wireless Router. - 9.
+Type a number from 1 through 15 as the metric value.

+This value represents the number of routers between your network and the destination.
+Usually, a setting of 2 or 3 works, but if this is a direct connection, set it to 1.

+10. Click Apply to add the static route.